 Please open an issue in GitHub if you encounter factual, spelling, or grammatical errors, sequencing problems (topics needed before they are taught), or incomplete/missing materials.

-If you'd like to suggest changes or additions to the curriculum, please submit a Github Pull Request containing your changes.
+TEALS intends for this curriculum to be a starting point for teachers.
+We'll continue to evolve, adapt the curriculum and associated materials.
+To participate in this process, we invite TEALS volunteers and classroom teachers using this curriculum to submit edits and suggestions via the TEALS discussion forum or in this GitHub repository.
+If you'd like to suggest changes or additions to the curriculum, please submit a GitHub Pull Request containing your changes.
 As a best practice, each pull request should contain a singular atomic change.

 The 2nd Semester Introduction to Computer Science can be printed by navigating to https://aka.ms/TEALS2ndSemesterPDF.

 This curriculum is licensed under the Creative Commons Attribution Non-Commercial Share-alike License, which means you may share and adapt this material for non-commercial uses as long as you attribute its original source, and retain these same licensing terms.